There’s a Buzz Building around The Arc’s National Convention

 Please keep in mind that concurrent sessions will be held between August 2-4, 2013.
 As a presenter, you must be available on these dates.
 We encourage self-advocate participation in all sessions as participants and presenters.
 Submit your application using this form.

 The deadline for submission of presentation ideas is February 1, 2013.
 Selection of presentations will take place on or about March 29, 2013.
-Please contact Laurie Edson, Director of Chapter Excellence: edson@thearc.org if you have any questions.
+Please contact Laurie Edson, Director of Chapter Excellence, at edson@thearc.org if you have any questions.

 Did you have a great time at convention this year but leave wishing you could have participated in a bigger way?
 Well you are in luck because we are currently seeking proposals for innovative, motivating, and interactive presentations for our 2013 National Convention in Bellevue, Washington.
 Next year’s theme “Achieving Momentum” reflects The Arc’s continuing progress and forward movement.
 Each year, we are growing not only as an organization but as a grassroots movement working in communities across the country to promote our mission.
 Utilizing new technologies and innovative programs, we are extending our reach and more importantly making more of an impact.